 Museums and other local venues often host daytime, family-friendly New Year's Eve ball drops where young and old can count down to the new year without having to stay up until midnight.
 Check with your local convention and visitor's bureau for possible events.

 Start the new year off with a bang and take your teen to a professional fireworks show.
-Some ballparks and amusement parks put on an amazing fireworks display that can be viewed from both inside and outside of the park, so pack a blanket and enjoy the show.
+Some ballparks and amusement parks put on an amazing fireworks display that can be viewed from both inside and outside the park, so pack a blanket and enjoy the show.

 3. Organized events

-4. Host a party at home
+4. Host a party at home Image: Getty Images

-More: 11 ways to have a family-friendly New Year's Eve party 5.
+More: 11 Ways to Have a Family-Friendly New Year's Eve Party 5.
 Amusement parks

 Don't forget safe driving rules